casper-network/docs/source/docs/casper/users/testnet-faucet.md

 To request test tokens, follow these steps:

-1. Sign-in into the Casper Testnet with the Signer.
-For detailed instructions, see the [Signer Guide](https://docs.cspr.community/docs/user-guides/SignerGuide.html).
+1. Log into the Casper Testnet with the [Casper Wallet](https://www.casperwallet.io/).
+See the [Getting Started](https://www.casperwallet.io/user-guide/getting-started) user guide for detailed instructions.
 2. Click **Tools** on the top menu bar and select **Faucet** from the drop-down menu.
 Or, navigate to the Faucet using this link: https://testnet.cspr.live/tools/faucet.
 3. Click **Request tokens** on the Faucet page.
 Tokens can be requested **only once** from the faucet.